z-shaffer/nLove/README.md

 Quickstart:
 - Configure iOS emulator via xCode or Android emulator via Android SDK
 - Clone the repository
-- From root, run 'npm install'
+- From root, run the pull command provided by Amplify
+- Run 'npm install'
 - For iOS: Run 'npx pod-install'
 - Run 'npm start' and select your OS
 - React Native requires several minutes to build on the first startup